avdi/hookr/README.txt

 === Callbacks

 Hooks aren't much use without callbacks.
 Callbacks represent a piece of code to be run when a hook is executed.
+They are the "subscribe" part of the publish/subscribe duo.

 HookR defines three types of callback: